Mink oil

 Mink oil is an oil used in medical and cosmetic products.
-It is obtained by the rendering of mink fat which has been removed from pelts destined for the fur industry.
+It is obtained by the rendering of mink fat which has been removed from pelts bound for the fur industry.

-In spite of the term on products labeled “mink oil“, many commercial versions of so-named leather conditioner contain no natural mink oil whatsoever.
+In spite of the term on products labeled “mink oil“, many commercial versions of so-named leather conditioner contain no natural mink oil.

 Characteristics

 Mink oil is a source of palmitoleic acid, which possesses physical properties similar to human sebum.
 Because of this, mink oil is used in several medical and cosmetic products.
 Mink oil is also used for treating, conditioning and preserving nearly any type of leather.